emqx/emqx-docs/en_US/data-integration/data-bridges.md

 D -->|Message storage| E[Kafka]
 ```

+The variable extraction syntax supported in Sink is as follows:

+- `${var}`: This syntax is used to extract variables from the output results of a rule, for example, `${topic}`.
+If you wish to extract nested variables, you can use a period `.` for this, such as `${payload.temp}`.
+Note that if the variable you want to extract is not included in the output result, you will get the string `undefined`.
+- `${.var}`: This syntax first tries to extract a variable from the rule's output results.
+If the variable does not exist in the output, it attempts to extract it from the corresponding event data, for example, `${.topic}`.
+This also supports the use of `.` for extracting nested variables, such as `${.payload.temp}`.
+If the variable you want to extract is not present in either the rule output results or event data, you will receive the string `undefined`.
+You can also use `${.}` to extract all variables merged from the rule output results and event data.

 ### Source

 A Source is a data input component, serving as a [data source](./rule-sql-events-and-fields.md) for rules, and is selected through rule SQL.

 Source subscribes or consumes messages from external data systems such as MQTT or Kafka.
 When new messages arrive through the connector, the rule engine matches and executes the corresponding rules, filtering and processing the data.
-Once processed, the data can be published to a specified EMQX topic, enabling operations like message Sink and cloud command distribution.
+Once processed, the data can be published to a specified EMQX topic, enabling operations like cloud command distribution.

 ```mermaid
 graph LR